 Obama to 10-Year Old: “Our Differences Unite Us”

-November 5, 2012 by Maureen McCarty, Online Content and Marketing Manager
+November 5, 2012 by Maureen McCarty, HRC Deputy Director of Marketing

 In another demonstration of how President Obama stands apart from Romney as a fair-minded leader, he took some time off from his break-neck campaign schedule to pen a letter of advice to a 10-year-old with two dads.